growthbook/examples/contentful/README.md

 2. Variations Not Switching

+- Confirm experiment has been started and is in state "Running"
-- Confirm experiment is published
+- Confirm experiment and it's parent container are published
 - Check Growthbook connection
 - Verify targeting attributes